 As a new mum you're hit with advice from all angles - mostly contradictory - you can easily convince yourself that you're basically failing as a mother.
 If I was doing ok surely they wouldn't need to drown me in pointers and tips?!

-As a first time mum there are so many things no one warned you could happen.
-'Retained products' was a term I'd never heard, let alone knew to look out for, so I had no idea that I was suffering the symptoms for months.
+As a first time mum there are so many things no one warned you could happen. 'retained products or retained placenta' was a term I'd never heard, let alone knew to look out for, so I had no idea that I was suffering the symptoms for months.
 My journey post partum has been a rollercoaster but now that I'm slowly feeling better I recognise the importance of sharing my story, spreading awareness and offering support to others who find themselves in a similar situation.